 The motor is very quiet, so you won’t need to worry about it bothering you or your neighbors.

 What We Like

 Features a Timer and Aquastat

-The timer and aquastat features come with the top models.
-They allow you to save even more energy by only working the pump when it’s actually needed.
+The timer and aquastat are included with the top models.
+They help you save even more energy by only activating the pump when it’s needed.

 Good Water Flow Rate

-The pump has a good and strong flow rate of 9 GPM.
-It should be able to work with any type of heater — regular or tankless.
+The pump has a strong flow rate of 9 GPM.
+It should work with any type of heater — regular or tankless.

-Not only will the timer and aquastat save you energy, but the pump itself doesn’t require a lot to energy either.
-All it needs is 25 watts of power, about the same as an energy saving light bulb.
+Not only will the timer and aquastat save energy, but the pump itself doesn’t require much energy.
+It only needs 25 watts of power, about the same as an energy-saving light bulb.

 Most parts of the pump are made of stainless steel.
-Since the pump is working with water, it’s crucial the material can withstand moisture.
-Stainless steel won’t rust away, so you won’t have to worry about rupture or stained water.
+As the pump is exposed to water, it’s essential that the material can withstand moisture.
+Stainless steel won’t rust, so you won’t need to worry about corrosion or water contamination.

-The pump may be working a little too well.
-Some customers mentioned how they have to wait a few seconds for cold water.
-However, this is only if you have a mixer tap faucet.
+The pump could work a little too well.
+Some users mentioned that they have to wait a while for cold water but this only affects people who use a mixer tap faucet.